RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 ### The Normal Way
 ---
 #### ⚠️WARNING⚠️
 This method will overwrite your current operating system with macOS and all data and old history will be lost!
 If you do not wish to continue, either skip this step or don't do this at all!
+If you dont care for any files or your operating system being deleted, you may continue..

 ---